 - Deploy – We will then utilize appropriate advocacy tools to help effect the changes we seek

 - Stay agile.
 We will be responsive to changing circumstances and emerging opportunities.

 - Work collaboratively.
 We will collaborate with stakeholders, and build trust by listening and following through.

 - Make the best use of limited resources.
 Recognizing that the Advocacy Team is comprised of volunteers whose time is limited, we will focus our efforts where we can have the biggest impact.

-- Leverage undeveloped areas on Capitol Hill.
-Capitol Hill East / Reservation 13 offers an unparalleled opportunity to build an innovative multi-generational neighborhood.
-We will work with stakeholders to ensure it is developed to facilitate the above continuum of care for our seniors.
+- Leverage undeveloped areas on or near Capitol Hill.
+Capitol Hill East / Reservation 13, in particular, offers an unparalleled opportunity to build an innovative multi-generational neighborhood.
+We will work with stakeholders to ensure the development of this and other areas include a continuum of housing and services for seniors.